jeanfrancoislarente/sitecore-demo-blog/_posts/jss-order-cloud-integration.md

 ## Take into account

 The example is based on WIP version of the [https://github.com/ordercloud-api/headstart-nextjs](https://github.com/ordercloud-api/headstart-nextjs) repo, so instead of referencing NPM packages I will copy some code from there.
-Once the packages are released to NPM, I will update this blog post and simplify sample code.
+Once the packages are released to NPM, I will update this blog post and simplify the sample code.

 ## Configuring Dependencies